zestyxyz/docs-old/guides/for-creators/webxr-integrations/wonderland.md

 ![](https://i.imgur.com/BXMonQ9.png)
 ![](https://i.imgur.com/20BQWXh.png)

 To opt into enabling a beacon on your space, simply check the "beacon" box on the zesty-banner component.
+This will allow you to see analytics like space visits and banner clicks within the Zesty app.

 #### Run the test server